dlmanning/gulp-sass/README.md

 ## Source Maps

 gulp-sass now generates *inline* source maps if you pass `sourceComments: 'map'` as an option.
-It can also accept `sourceComments: 'normal'` as option, to generate the per-rule comment to point to the file where it came from.
 Note that gulp-sass won't actually do anything when passing `sourceMap: filepath`.
 Enjoy your source maps!

 NB: For those wondering, inline source maps are stuck onto the end of the css file instead of being in a separate map file.
 In this case, the original source contents are included as well, so you don't have to make sure your scss files are servable.